Capital 6 Dress Code & Use of Technology

 |ID Card and lanyard displayed at all times photo facing outwards (to be seen) – this is legal safeguarding requirement.
 ID card holders attachable to belts (if preferred) can be purchased from the C6 Office, but must be visible at all times.||The use of mobile phones or headphones are not to be used/on display in the academy, from 8am until 5pm.|

-Parents can be assured that appropriate clothing can be purchased affordably from H&M from many high street chains.
+Parents can be assured that appropriate clothing can be purchased affordably from H&M and many high street chains.

 Use of headphones is only permitted during independent study in the Capital 6 Learning Zone and should not be used anywhere else in the school building.
 The use of mobile phones is not to be permitted in the school building.
 However on some occasions and with permission from a member of staff may allow technology to be accessed as part of the curriculum and calls made be made in a quiet area with the permission of the Capital 6 team.